Anas-Bdev/Namaa-Backend/README.md

 ## ⚠️ Important Note

 - 🚧 This project is still under active development
-- Do NOT expect all features to be fully complete yet
+- Core backend architecture is stable and implemented
-- Core architecture and backend foundation are stable and working
+- Some domain features are still in progress
-- Do NOT commit real secrets or API keys to the repository
+- Do NOT commit real secrets or API keys

 ---